Skip to main content

 For someone with a 28-day cycle, it takes 14 days to develop a follicle and ovulate the oocyte (egg), and then 14 days of the luteal phase, ending with a menses on the 28th day of the cycle.
 So in this "textbook" 28-day cycle, day 21 is the middle of the luteal phase.

 For those with more frequent menses, the follicular phase is shorter.
 For those with longer cycles, the follicular phase is longer.
 The luteal phase is much more predictable than the follicular phase.
-So what happens if you don’t get a menstrual cycle every 28 days?
+But what happens if you don’t get a menstrual cycle every 28 days?

 Maybe you get your menses once every two to three months, or maybe it never seems to come at all.
-Perhaps your period is only regular when you are taking an oral contraceptive.
+Perhaps your period is only regular when you are taking an oral contraceptive (birth control).
 Or maybe your menses occur more frequently.
-Let's talk about how "Day 21" looks for those with irregular or absent cycles.

 Day 21 Testing for Irregular Menstrual Cycles

-We often refer to "Day 21" in quotes because it doesn’t really make sense for the many people who don’t have typical 28-day cycles.
+We often refer to "day 21" in quotes because it doesn’t really make sense for the many people who don’t have typical 28-day cycles.
 Variability in cycle length is primarily due to the follicular phase.
 This means that the number of days it takes to grow and develop a dominant follicle that is ready to ovulate can be longer or shorter, depending on the person.

 While the follicular phase can vary, the luteal phase always takes about 14 days.
 Your peak progesterone day should still be seven days after ovulation and seven days before your period begins.

-How "Day 21" testing works if you have longer or shorter cycles:
+How day 21 testing works if you have longer or shorter cycles:

 If you have 35-day cycles, then you ovulate around day 21, and your peak progesterone level would be checked around day 28.
 If your cycle typically lasts 25 days, your peak progesterone level would be checked around day 18.

-Your reproductive endocrinologist will work with you and your individual cycle to determine the optimal time to perform "Day 21" testing or other fertility assessments.
-And remember: many people don't have a typical 28-day cycle!
-There's nothing wrong with you if you don't fit into that textbook 28-day cycle category.
+Your reproductive endocrinologist will work with you and your individual cycle to determine the optimal time to perform "day 21" testing or other fertility assessments

 90-Day Preconception Guide